 The 2010 White Paper also advocated competition between a greater range of providers in order to produce the desired results of improved quality and greater efficiency.

-The HSCA 2012 made a direct correlation between competitive behaviour in the NHS and competition law (Den Exter and Guy, 2014).
+The HSCA 2012 made a direct association between competitive behaviour in the NHS and competition law (Den Exter and Guy, 2014).
 The National Health Service Procurement, Choice and Competition Regulations No.2 2013 related to sections 75-77 and 304 (9) and (10) of the HSCA 2012, and included elements of existing guidance that were not previously subject to statutory regulation, including the PRCC and NHS procurement guidelines.
 These were supplemented by guidance issued by Monitor.
 Moreover, the Procurement, Choice and Competition Regulations indicated that competitive procurement was to be preferred.
 Under the HSCA 2012, Monitor (see Section 2.4.5.1) had a statutory responsibility to promote competition and was obliged to carry out competition regulation with the CMA (formerly the OFT) (under the Competition Act 1998 (HSCA s 72).
 Monitor had concurrent responsibilities with the CMA in relation to anti-competitive agreements and abuse of dominant position (HSCA s 72).
 Mergers involving one or more FTs were subject to the Enterprise Act 2002 (HSCA s 79) and had to be reviewed by the CMA (formerly the OFT) with Monitor taking an advisory role in relation to the benefits of the merger for patients.
 Monitor on the other hand had sole responsibility for the examination of mergers between NHS Trusts.
 The Enterprise Act 2002 imposed a duty on the OFT to refer a merger to the CC if it fitted the definition of a ‘relevant merger situation’ and if the OFT believed the merger might result in a significant lessening of competition.
 While Monitor was also responsible for promoting co-operation, it was the role of NHS commissioners (including Clinical Commissioning Groups ‘CCGs’), to ensure that the appropriate levels of competition and cooperation existed in their local health economies (Health and Social Care Act, 2012).

 Architecture of Commissioning post-HSCA 2012